-The Nogojiwanong Friendship Centre strives to enhance the quality of life and living for Indigenous people living in the city of Peterborough and surrounding area.
+The Nogojiwanong Friendship Centre strives to enhance the quality of life and living for Indigenous people living in the city of Peterborough and the surrounding area.
 Our vision is a community where urban Indigenous people are healthy, capable, responsible, self-sufficient, respected as equals and culturally strong; living active, wholistic lives consistent with their culture and language, making meaningful contributions to their families and to a reconciled Peterborough society.

 In September 2015, the Nogojiwanong Friendship Centre Board initiated a rebranding of the organization, beginning with a new logo.
 Our logo tells a story of who we are, where we are and where we want to go.